buttonsrtoys/mvvm_plus/README.md

 ## Views and View Models

-The heart of `view` is its `View` class, which is a stateful widget that maintains its state in a separate `ViewModel` class:
+The heart of `view` is its `View` class, which is a stateful widget that maintains its state in a separate `ViewModel` instance:

     class MyWidget extends View<MyWidgetViewModel> {
       MyWidget({super.key}) : super(viewModelBuilder: () => MyWidgetViewModel());